 1. Armstrong-Carter, E. L., Humphreys, K. L., MacCormack, J. K., Gaudier-Diaz, M., Meltzer-Brody, S., Lindquist, K. A., & Muscatell, K. A. (in prep).
 Beta-adrenergic blockade impairs affective learning.

-2. MacCormack, J. K., Cole, S., Armstrong-Carter, E. L., Meltzer-Brody, S., & Muscatell, K. A. (in prep).
-Beta-adrenergic blockade blunts inflammatory gene expression during acute social stress in humans.
+2. MacCormack, J. K., Gaudier-Diaz, M. M., Armstrong-Carter, E. L., Arevalo, J. M. G., Meltzer-Brody, S., Cole, S. W., & Muscatell, K. A. (in prep).
+Beta-adrenergic blockade blunts inflammatory and antiviral/antibody gene expression responses to acute social stress in humans.

 3. MacCormack, J. K., Rublacava, D., Singh, D., & Lindquist, K. A. (in prep).
 Allostatic network overlaps in the neural representation of hunger and emotion: A neuroimaging meta-analysis.

-4. MacCormack, J. K., Stein, A. G., Satpute, A., Kang, J., & Lindquist, K. A. (in prep).
+4. MacCormack, J. K., Stein, A. G., Satpute, A. B., Kang, J., & Lindquist, K. A. (in prep).
 Emotion in the aging brain: A neuroimaging meta-analysis of functional activation and connectivity differences in older vs. younger adult emotions.

 1. MacCormack, J. K., Armstrong Carter, E., Meltzer-Brody, S., Lindquist, K. A., & Muscatell, K. A. (2018).
 Arousal, awareness or appraisal?
 A double-blind study with propranolol comparing the relative roles of sympathetic activation, interoception, and appraisals in affective responses to stress.
 Presented at the American Psychosomatic Society's 2018 annual meeting.
 View PDF.